How to Train Your Dog to Know the "Leave It" Command

 The above scenarios are two dangerous ones in and of themselves, but think of walking on a trail and coming unexpectedly upon a rattlesnake.
 A dog’s reaction might be to grab hold of the snake, which dependent upon the size of the dog, could have fatal consequences.

-Starting Out With the "Leave It" Command
+Starting Out With Training

 Does a dog have to be a puppy to be taught the leave it command?
 Most definitely not!
 Any dog at any age can be trained to do just about anything.
 Starting early with any dog is going to most likely ensure a more positive result because well-trained puppies turn into well-behaved dogs.
 However, you CAN (and should) teach old dogs new tricks!

 Dogs love pleasing us and teaching any command at any age is better than teaching no commands at all.
 Some people use generic commands like “No” for everything and I tend to think this approach is confusing to most dogs.
-They never can distinguish what actual ‘thing’ you wanted them to accomplish - or quit doing.
+They never can distinguish what actual ‘thing’ you wanted them to accomplish—or quit doing.
 All they know is that they have done something incorrectly.
 Dogs respond best to simple words and consistent short words or phrases if we want the training to stick.

-Since I have malamutes, I wait until the dog looks me in the eye before I begin to finish or reward for obeying the command.
+Since I have malamutes, I wait until the dog looks me in the eye before I begin to finish or reward for obeying.
 I want to to be sure that the dog knows what the command is and/or realizes that I am in control of that particular item I am asking him or her to leave alone.
-In my experience, maintaining eye contact with any dog during training or when working on commands tends to give you a more positive result because to me, it signals that they are processing the command and who is actually in charge.
+In my experience, maintaining eye contact with any dog during training or when working on commands tends to give you a more positive result because to me, it signals that they are processing the cues and who is actually in charge.
 They are not just doing it as a 1-time thing to get a treat but are actively working at pleasing their owner.
 Another great tool is the clicker to reinforce for this type of behavior if you happen to be into clicker training.

 Every dog is different and every age is different (not to mention every breed).
 I try and work with the dog to meet their level of patience and then work on expanding that.
-Maybe I leave the item there for 10 seconds at first and say okay – take it.
+Maybe I leave the item there for 10 seconds at first and say okay—take it.
 Or I say nothing and pick up the object and give them a treat instead.
 Good dog!

 Always praise them for what they have done correctly and be exuberantly happy that they have obeyed you.
 You will get much more positive results that way.
 Rewards do not always have to be treats or kibble either.
 At first, it is more beneficial to reward them with a treat or kibble to get them to pay closer attention but then stagger rewards with praise and treats.
 As long as they know they are pleasing their owner that is the goal.